Readback

 Captured deterministic waveforms can also be turned into VCD files through the Sequence export path in c++/sequence.hh.

-At the CLI level, ppread can now save captures as PulsePins text sequence files, as VCD waveforms, or as the exact binary sequence format.
+At the CLI level, ppread can save captures as PulsePins text sequence files, as VCD waveforms, or as the exact binary sequence format.

 The check function returns true if no errors are detected.
 A timeout argument can be provided; if no new elements are received during the specified interval, an exception is raised.
-Higher-level playback tools now default to a conservative safe policy when no explicit timeout is provided: 2s waiting for the first readback element and 2s for later idle gaps.
+Higher-level playback tools default to a conservative policy when no explicit timeout is provided: 2s waiting for the first readback element and 2s for later idle gaps.
 An exception is also raised if the reference sequence is exhausted and a new element is received from the encoder.
 A report is produced when the check completes, including the number and ratio of errors plus the difference in encoded size and effective output length.

 Readback of external signals